karx/homepage/_drafts/the-streaming-age.md

 <--DRAWING-->

+To understand Protocol better: https://restream.io/blog/streaming-protocols/

+To understand Ingetion Server Better: [Write Sample Ingetion server for data backup example]

+To understand The tool better: Download [OBS - Open Broadcaster Software](https://obsproject.com/) and use it.

 ### Interactions

 What are the various types of interactions that are possible on this canvas, examples of how it is being used.